Last Updated on

 2. “Sorry, I don’t have change.”

-• Collect a stock of 20 Rs notes in your wallet (they’re especially handy in small towns and rural villages).
+• Collect many 20 Rs notes in your wallet (they’re especially handy in small towns and rural villages).

 • Get a Money Exchanger to give you a stock of small notes.

-• Spend your large notes on hotel bills or on large purchases.
+• Spend your large notes on hotel bills or on large purchases, like your hotel stay.

 • Popular chain cafes/restaurants (i.e. Cafe Coffee Day, Barista Lavazza or McDonalds) will break bigger bills for you, if you buy something from them.